 Ryan “Birdman” Parrott

-In 2005, Ryan was riding atop a humvee manning the gun turret in enemy territory when his vehicle was hit by an improvised explosive device (IED), causing a flash fire and throwing him from from the humvee.
-Though burned himself, Ryan witnessed his fellow team members in a much more severe situation.
-The subsequent explosions and fire left three of his teammates severely wounded and bleeding.
-His teammates have lifelong injuries that they are still recovering from, but all three are alive.
+Attached to Team SEVEN, completing three combat tours to Iraq before being assigned to Advanced Training Command as an Instructor.
+In 2005, Ryan was riding atop a Humvee manning the gun turret in enemy territory, when his vehicle was hit by an improvised explosive device (IED), causing a flash fire and throwing him from the Humvee.
+Ryan regained consciousness with his face and arms on fire, and witnessed his fellow team members suffer devastating burn and blast injuries.
+While Ryan’s burns were only first and second degree, his teammates suffered lifelong injuries that they are still recovering from, but all three are alive.

-This initial meeting spurred Ryan to embark on a journey to help burn survivors get the help and medical attention that they deserve.
+Ryan established Sons of the Flag to help burn survivors and their families find the help and medical attention that they deserve.